Félix Vallotton was a Swiss painter who left his home country to join the artistic nebula of Paris at the fin de siècle—the end of the century.

 The mechanicalness of a perfect functioning city collides with the moving humanity of the artist’s pain.
 Kahlo’s body doesn’t work as she would like, and because of that, she feels more and more alone and isolated in a place that doesn’t feel like home to her.

 Also, in Mexican culture death is an exhortation to enjoy life, as long as you can.
-And not for nothing, one of the most cheerful Mexican festivity is El Dia de Los Muertos (the Day of the Dead), a day when it is believed that dead people are going to visit their beloved ones.
+And not for nothing, one of the most cheerful Mexican festivities is El Dia de Los Muertos (the Day of the Dead), a day when it is believed that dead people are going to visit their beloved ones.

 When Kahlo painted Thinking About Death, her health was slowly deteriorating, and, as a consequence, death became something she kept thinking about.
-We see the same themes of The Dream: the background is full of green leaves, a symbol of life, and death is depicted as a giant skull on an undefined landscape, in the center of her forehead.
+We see the same themes as in The Dream: the background is full of green leaves, a symbol of life, and death is depicted as a giant skull on an undefined landscape, in the center of her forehead.
 The artist’s gaze is not frightened or desperate: she looks resolute and ready to go.

 Frida died of pulmonary embolism in her home, La Casa Azul, in 1954, and before passing away she said:

-“I hope the exit is joyful.
-And I hope never to return.”Frida Kahlo, FridaKahlo.org.
+I hope the exit is joyful.
+And I hope never to return.

-At the end of the day, Frida Kahlo was and wanted to be considered, a unique artist.
+At the end of the day, Frida Kahlo was and wanted to be considered a unique artist.
 Even if she met and was influenced by the Surrealism movement, she stated:

-“They thought I was a Surrealist, but I wasn’t.
+They thought I was a Surrealist, but I wasn’t.
 I never painted dreams.
-I painted my own reality.”Frida Kahlo, FridaKahlo.org.
+I painted my own reality.

 She didn’t want to represent her subconsciousness, but to let her feelings, both good and bad, go.
-Art was not only a job for her, or a movement to be part of: art was therapy for Frida.
+Art was not only a job for her, or a movement to be part of: art was therapy for Kahlo.
 It was the only way she could depict the pain she experienced, and what gave meaning to her tumultuous life.

 Even in the painting that is considered to be the most Surrealist one of her career, What the Water Gave Me, we see many elements that we have already seen in her former paintings, like flowers, roots, the bed, or the skeleton.
 But all those symbols refer to actual events in her life.

-“At the end of the day, we can endure much more than we think we can.”Frida Kahlo, FridaKahlo.org.
+At the end of the day, we can endure much more than we think we can.